bowman2001/perplexdoc/content/doc/enhancing/image/embed/index.md

 weight: 310
 ---

-Layout options of enhanced embedded images.
+All the layout options for enhanced embedded images.
 {.p-first}
 <!--more-->